-At the end of the financial year, TINC's portfolio consisted of participations in 17 infrastructure companies, representing a total market value of € 243,4 million.
+At the end of the financial year, TINC's portfolio consisted of participations in 18 infrastructure companies, representing a total market value of € 267,1 million.

-During the past financial year, the operational and financial performance of the portfolio companies was in line with long-term expectations.
+During the past financial year, the operational and financial performance of the portfolio was in line with long-term expectations.

 The participations in public-private partnerships receive availability fees from public authorities in return for making the infrastructure available based on long-term agreements.
-During the past financial year, there was nearly no non-availability of the infrastructure resulting again in very limited penalties or reductions, which are charged to and borne by the respective subcontractors or operational partners who were allocated the responsibility for the longterm (maintenance) obligations, based on contractual agreements.
+During the past financial year, there was hardly any non-availability of the infrastructure resulting again in very limited penalties or reductions, which are charged to and borne by the respective subcontractors or operational partners who were allocated the responsibility for the longterm (maintenance) obligations, based on contractual agreements.

-In terms of the energy participations, the performance and results are strongly influenced by the energy production on the one hand and the evolution of the electricity prices on the other hand.
-For the second year in a row, 2017 had a rather weak wind year.
-However, the solar energy production was higher than projected.
+In terms of the energy participations, the performance and results are strongly influenced by the energy production, the evolution of the electricity prices and the revenue received under support systems.
+Following a weak wind year in 2017, the wind farm production has slightly improved, but remained below the long-term expectations.
+However, the solar energy production was again higher than projected.
 Overall, the long-term expectations of the electricity prices are lower compared to the previous financial year.
 TINC takes this into account in its projections for the future.
-A further important element are the revenues received under renewable energy support systems.
-These revenues were fully in line with the projections.
+The revenues received under renewable energy support systems were fully in line with the projections.

-The portfolio companies with a demand-based revenue model also further develop as projected based on a good occupancy and usage rates.
+The portfolio companies with a demand-based revenue model also further develop as projected based on good occupancy and usage rates.